awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `simplify_geometry(geometry, double)`<a name="geospatial-functions-list-v2-simplify-geometry"></a>

-Uses the [Ramer\-Douglas\-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) to return a geometry data type that is a simplified version of the specified geometry\.
+Uses the [Ramer\-douglas\-peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) to return a geometry data type that is a simplified version of the specified geometry\.
 Avoids creating derived geometries \(in particular, polygons\) that are invalid\.
 Example:

 ```
 SELECT simplify_geometry(ST_GeometryFromText('POLYGON ((1 0, 2 1, 3 1, 3 1, 4 1, 1 0))'), 1.5)